2023 Crowd Calendars for Tokyo Disneyland & DisneySea

 There’s also a sharp divide between weekend and weekday crowds.
 Think of weekends as being akin to holidays at Walt Disney World or Disneyland.
 Japan’s parks are less tourist destinations and draw more of a local audience, which means people visit when their normal lives allow for it, e.g. weekends.
 Add that to the fact that these two parks are a short train ride away from one of the most populous cities on earth.

 It thus should be zero surprise that AOKSoft Tokyo Disneyland Crowd Calendar shows attendance numbers that are often 25,000 to 30,000 guests higher on Saturdays than Fridays.
 Anyone who has visited Tokyo Disney Resort on a weekend and a weekday can probably attest to their weekday experience being noticeably less crowded and more pleasant.
+Again, this dynamic is not as pronounced thus far in 2023 as it once was, but we expect that to change over the course of this year and in 2024.

 Ultimately, the AOKSoft Tokyo Disneyland Crowd Calendar is an invaluable planning resource, but you shouldn’t feel beholden to it.
 Choosing a season that works best for you, has the most appealing entertainment, and has more favorable weather might be more important to you than +/- 10,000 people in the park.
 Plus, at the end of the day, avoiding weekends and visiting exclusively on weekdays will have the largest impact on the crowds you experience.
 Nevertheless, all else being equal, it never hurts to choose a week that’s projected to be less-crowded!